Baked Fish with Herbs

 Preparation

-I recommend buying the fish from your trusted fishmonger and asking for it already gutted and:
+I recommend buying the fish from your trusted fishmonger, asking for it to be eviscerated and scaled, and if it’s chestnut fish, also skinned.

-• Rinse the fish under running water, let it drain, and pat the residual water with kitchen paper towels.
+Rinse the fish under running water, drain it and pat dry the remaining water with kitchen paper.

-Take the fish out of the fridge at least half an hour before cooking.
+• If possible, take the fish out of the fridge at least half an hour before cooking it.

-Place the fish or fishes on the baking tray.
+Place the fish or fishes on the tray.

 and emulsify.